aimfeld/whatsapp-chat-analysis/README.md

 - Who tends to initiate contact more on a new day and after a period of silence?
 - What are the most frequently used words (word cloud)?

-You can use this notebook to analyze your own Whatsapp chat data, which you can [export from Whatsapp](https://faq.whatsapp.com/android/chats/how-to-save-your-chat-history/?lang=en).
+You can use this notebook to analyze your own WhatsApp chat data, which you can [export from WhatsApp](https://faq.whatsapp.com/android/chats/how-to-save-your-chat-history/?lang=en).
 You may need to change a few parameters at the beginning of the notebook, such as import file name and date format.

 Here's an example (authors are anonymized):